Municue

 Attorney

-What to do: Request the January 28 remand motion and any written order, then check whether the Council's stated objections are already addressed in the City Plan Commission's September 18 hearing record — if so, the applicant can rely on that existing record at the new commission hearing rather than commissioning new studies, shortening re-hearing prep time and cost.
+Recommended: Request the January 28 remand motion and any written order, then compare the Council's stated objections against the City Plan Commission's September 18 hearing record — if those objections are already addressed in the existing record, the applicant can rely on that material at re-hearing without commissioning new studies, avoiding months of additional preparation.

 Source: City Council — Jan 28, 2026 →